Man dies after 'water-related incident' at Great Barrier Island - NZ Herald

 "It is the time of year and unfortunately we do see a spike in preventable drownings.
 These losses are tragedies, we just have to keep educating people," he says.

-"While we want everyone to enjoy the summer break, there have been five preventable drowning deaths on average over the past five summer holiday periods...
+"While we want everyone to enjoy the summer break, there have been five preventable drowning deaths on average over the past five summer holiday periods ...
 It is all about being prepared.
-We need to know what our own limits are."

 "We want people to get outdoors, but also ensure everyone comes home."